Charlotte McDonnell: Presenting roles

 On 6 June 2010, McDonnell presented the YouTube Audience Award to The Inbetweeners as part of the British Academy of Film and Television Arts Television Awards.

 In July 2010 McDonnell was signed up alongside KateModern star Emma Pollard and X Factor contestants Nicola and Fran Gleadall to present a TV show run by Piers Morgan called FirstTV, an offshoot of First News newspaper.
 On FirstTV McDonnell did a few challenges like trying to break a Guinness world record by typing the alphabet on an iPad keyboard quickest and she got asked to tell a joke.
 However, after filming four episodes of FirstTV, McDonnell decided to leave the show because she did not enjoy presenting pre-scripted work.

 On 4 September 2010, McDonnell and fellow YouTuber Myles Dyer co-presented Stickaid, a 24-hour live web show.
 Starting from 12:00 noon BST, the two hosted the fifth annual charity event from Middlesex University's Trent Park campus in London.
 Their goal was to raise £10,000 ($15,900), which they more than doubled.
 All the proceedings went to UNICEF.

 In November 2010, McDonnell was part of a group of YouTube videos called The Science of Attraction where she hosted a few experiments and had her body digitally swapped with somebody else's.
 She was a co-presenter with Kat Akingbade and Derren Brown.
 As part of the series, eight videos were produced.
 In December 2010, McDonnell filmed a series of behind-the-scenes videos for Doctor Who Confidential during the filming of the Doctor Who Christmas special "A Christmas Carol".

 They co-hosted the weekday morning YouTube breakfast show Cereal Time with Capital FM presenter and fellow YouTube vlogger Jimmy Hill from 2015 to 2016.

 Other activities

 In 2016, McDonnell published a book, Fun Science.

-On May 5, 2025, McDonnell and Libby Watson's podcast, What's All This Then was released.
+On 5 May 2025, McDonnell and Libby Watson released their podcast, What's All This Then.